What Does a Urologist Treat?

 1. Prostate Cancer

+The prostate is a gland in the male reproductive system that produces most of the semen that carries sperm.
 Because prostate cancer is the second-leading cause of cancer deaths among men in the United States, men need to be aware of potential symptoms, including dull pain in the lower pelvic area, frequent or painful urination, and blood in the urine or semen.
-A urologist will diagnose prostate cancer by performing a digital rectal exam (DRE) and a prostate specific antigen (PSA).
+A urologist will diagnose prostate cancer by performing a digital rectal exam (DRE) and a prostate-specific antigen (PSA).

 2. Kidney Cancer